-Section 375 of The Indian Penal Code defines offence of rape.
-Sixth paragraph of this section says that consent of victim is immaterial in offence of rape when the age of victim is under 18 years.
-If accused takes plea that victim was above the age of 18 years when offence was committed.
+What is the ossification test for determination of age?
+Does it apply in rape cases?
+Section 375 of The Indian Penal Code defines the offence of rape.
+The sixth paragraph of this section says that the consent of the victim is immaterial in offence of rape when the age of the victim is under 18 years.
+If the accused takes a plea that the victim was above the age of 18 years when the offence was committed.
 Therefore in this condition determination of age is necessary.
-Court may order for ossification test of rape victim if no other direct is available regarding her age.
+The court may order for ossification test of a rape victim if no other director is available regarding her age.

 “The statement of the doctor is no more than an opinion, the court has to base its conclusions upon all the facts and circumstances disclosed on examining of the physical features of the person whose age is in question……In this vast country with varied latitudes, heights, environment, vegetation and nutrition, the height and weight cannot be expected to be uniform.”

 In Vishnu alias Undrya vs. State of Maharashtra (2006) 1 SCC the Supreme Court rejected the plea of defence that ossification test is scientifically proved and it deserves acceptance.
 Court held that:

 “We are unable to accept this contention for the reasons that the expert medical evidence is not binding on the ocular evidence.
 The opinion of the Medical Officer is to assist the court as he is not a witness of fact and the evidence given by the Medical Officer is advisory and not binding on the witness of fact.”